 these compounds cannot be duplicated in a supplement.
 There are literally thousands of these compounds found in produce, and researchers are discovering more information about their health benefits every single day.

-Dietary supplements are not tested or approved by the FDA prior to market, are often unnecessary, and can be dangerous and expensive.
-The most commonly tainted dietary supplements are those intended for bodybuilding, weight loss, diabetes, and sexual enhancement.
+Dietary supplements are not tested or approved by the FDA prior to market.
+The most tainted dietary supplements are those intended for bodybuilding, weight loss, diabetes, and sexual enhancement.

 Helpful dietary supplement resources:

 Many Soldiers reach for energy drinks for a mid-day pick-me-up or to make it through a long night shift.
-But do energy drinks help Soldiers do their job, or do they hinder their ability to perform?
+But do energy drinks help Service members do their job, or do they hinder their ability to perform?

 What are energy drinks?